langstongu/learngit/readme.txt

-git is a verision control systm git is a software
+Git is a distribute verision control systm git is a software